Magritte-code/Magritte/joss_paper_1.0/paper.md

 # Summary

-Magritte is a software library for 3D radiative transfer and synthetic observations, which currently focusses on atomic and molecular lines.
+\textsc{Magritte} is a software library for 3D radiative transfer and synthetic observations, which currently focusses on atomic and molecular lines.
 It is mainly written in C++ and can either be used as a Python package or as a C++ library.
 To compute the radiation field, a deterministic ray-tracer